 Koral Olson is a Licensed Professional Counselor, National Certified Counselor, and Certified Brain Injury Specialist, working in private practice in Rapid City.
 She holds a M.S. in Counseling and Human Resource Development from South Dakota State University.
 Koral is the current Secretary of the BIASD.

 Justine Ashokar is the Director of Clinical Services at The Brain Injury Rehabilitation Center at Black Hills Works in Rapid City.
 She holds a Ph.D. in Clinical Psychology, with an emphasis in Neuropsychology.
 Justine is also a Certified Brain Injury Specialist.
 She has experience serving veterans, people with developmental disabilities, and people with brain injuries.
+Justine is working with legislators to improve services for those with brain injuries in South Dakota.
+She is part of the Center for Disabilities’ Brain Injury Work Group, which is working towards improving education for survivors and caregivers and bridging gaps in brain injury services in South Dakota.
+Justine is the Co-President of American Association of University Women, which advances equity for women and girls through advocacy, education, philanthropy and research.
 Justine is a Board member of the BIASD.

 Mary Tommeraasen is an Employment Skills Supervisor at SD Vocational Resources, SD Rehabilitation Center for the Blind.
 Mary is a Certified Brain Injury Specialist and a co-facilitator of the Sioux Falls Area Brain Injury Support Group.
 Mary is also a member of the Center for Disabilities’ Large Work Group for Brain Injury.
 Mary is a Board member of the BIASD.